 Read as much as you can, industry blogs, and books.
 Soak up that knowledge.

-Avoid the news where possible as it can send you into a spiral of worry.
-I know I am now limiting what I watch as I was getting really scared and overwhelmed with it all!
+Avoid the news where possible as it can send you into a spiral of worry, with the fear mongering headlines.

 I am here to support you so reach out if you need anything, and together we will get through this.